Meekah’s Kitchen

 Instructions

-2. Add sliced mushrooms and cook for 5-7 minutes until they release their liquid and start to brown.
-Add garlic and cook for 1 minute more until fragrant.
+2. Sauté aromatics: Add butter (if not using bacon) or use the bacon drippings.
+Add onion and cook for 5-7 minutes until softened.
+Add garlic and cook for 1 minute more.

-1. Sprinkle flour over the mushroom mixture and stir to coat.
-Cook for 1-2 minutes to remove raw flour taste.
+3. Make roux: Sprinkle flour over the onion mixture and stir to coat.
+Cook for 1-2 minutes, stirring constantly, to remove the raw flour taste.

 Pro Tips